GenerationSoftware/pt-v5-autotasks-monorepo/packages/prize-claimer/README.md

 SUBGRAPH_URL: the Subgraph API URL to use for gathering prize vaults and depositors data
 REWARD_RECIPIENT: Address of the account that will receive the profit for claiming prizes on other's behalf, can be any other contract/EOA address or if blank sets recipient to be the relayer address
+EXTENDED_FLAGS: extended flags that can be passed in for custom control of how the prize claimer performs

 ```